Generalized geometric commutator theory and quantum geometric bracket and its uses: Introduction

 As we already know, quantization procedure is to generally convert classical fields into operators acting on quantum states of the field theory.
 The first method to be developed for quantization of field theories was canonical quantization.
 While this is extremely easy to implement on sufficiently simple theories, there are many situations where other methods of quantization yield more efficient procedures for computing quantum amplitudes.
 Canonical quantization of a field theory is analogous to the construction of quantum mechanics from classical mechanics.
 The classical field is treated as a dynamical variable called the canonical coordinate, and its time-derivative is the canonical momentum.
 One introduces a commutation relation between these which is exactly the same as the commutation relation between a particle's position and momentum in quantum mechanics.
 This procedure can be applied to the quantization of any field theory: whether of fermions or bosons, and with any internal symmetry.

 The canonical quantization is a standard procedure for quantizing a classical theory, while attempting to preserve the formal structure, such as symmetries.
 The canonical arises from the Hamiltonian approach to classical mechanics, where a system's dynamics is generated via canonical Poisson brackets, a structure which is only partially preserved in canonical quantization.
-In field theory which is to describe the motion of field of field quantities ${{\varphi }^{\alpha }}\left( x \right)\left( x=\left( t,\overrightarrow{x} \right),~\alpha =1,2,\cdots n \right)$ perhaps are multiple components such as the field quantities ${{A}_{\mu }}\left( x \right)$ of electromagnetic field have four components, here $\alpha $ represents the tensors, spinors, isospin or unitary spin, ect.

-\subsection{Canonical quantization of Bose field}
+\subsubsection{Canonical quantization of Bose field}